 If P&C Insurance Ltd (publ) (If) is a wholly owned subsidiary to If P&C Insurance Holding Ltd (publ) (If Holding), whose registered office is in Stockholm, Sweden.
-If Holding is in turn is a wholly owned subsidiary of Sampo plc (Sampo), a Finnish listed company, whose registered office is in Helsinki.
+If Holding is in turn a wholly owned subsidiary of Sampo plc (Sampo), a Finnish listed company, whose registered office is in Helsinki.

-If is the largest property and casualty (P&C) insurer in the Nordics with markets shares in Sweden, Norway, Finland and Denmark of approximately 18%, 21%, 21% and 6% respectively.
+If is the leading property and casualty (P&C) insurer in the Nordics with market shares in Sweden, Norway, Finland and Denmark of approximately 18%, 22%, 21% and 6% respectively.
 For Nordic industrial customers operating on a global level If has European branch offices and international partners.

 The insurance business within If is organisationally divided by customer segments into the cross-Nordic business areas Private, Commercial (small and medium sized companies) and Industrial (large corporates).
-Private accounts for more than half of the total premium income.
+Business area Private accounts for more than half of the total premium income, where motor, property and personal insurances constitute the main lines of business.

-The technical result amounted to 7,970 MSEK (6,775 MSEK) and the combined ratio was 82.5% (84.9%).
-The gross written premium income increased by 4.7% excluding currency effects.
-All business areas contributed to the positive premium development, with particularly strong growth in business area Industrial.
+The technical result amounted to 8,636 MSEK (7,970 MSEK) and the combined ratio was 81.6% (82.5%).
+The gross written premium increased by 4.1% excluding currency effects.
+All business areas contributed to the positive premium development and geographically, the growth was particularly strong in Norway.

-At full market value, profit from asset management increased to 2,577 MSEK (5,632 MSEK), corresponding to a total return of 2.5% (5.3%).
+The stock markets performed strongly during 2021 and in summary, asset management generated a positive result.
+At full market value, the profit from asset management increased to 4,999 MSEK (2,577 MSEK), corresponding to a total return of 4.6% (2.5%).